Academic Master

 Continuous reinforcement- involves presenting reinforcement once a response occurs.
 Learning always takes place quickly, low response rate and quick extinction when reinforcement is stopped.

-Fixed-ratio schedules- characterized by reinforcement of responses only after a certain number of responses has taken place resulting in a partially steady rate of response (Talyzina, 1981).
+Fixed-ratio schedules are characterized by the reinforcement of responses only after a certain number of responses have occurred, resulting in a partially steady response rate (Talyzina, 1981).

-Fixed-interval schedules- mode of partial reinforcement in which reinforcement takes place after a specific time interval has elapsed.
+Fixed-interval schedules- partial reinforcement mode in which reinforcement occurs after a specific time interval has elapsed.
 Response rates are steady and go up but slow down immediately after delivering reinforcement.

-Variable-ratio schedules-entail behavior reinforcement after unspecified response rates leads to a high rate of response and slow rates of extinction.
+Variable-ratio schedules entail behavior reinforcement after unspecified response rates, leading to a high response rate and slow extinction rates.

-Variable interval schedule-this type of partial reinforcement schedule described by Skinner involves reinforcement delivery after a certain amount of time has ended.
-This also leads to high rate of response and slow rates of extinction (Talyzina, 1981).
+Variable interval schedule- This type of partial reinforcement schedule described by Skinner involves reinforcement delivery after a certain amount of time has ended.
+This also leads to a high response rate and slow extinction rates (Talyzina, 1981).

 Observational Learning

 This is a learning method based on observation.
-Children grow slowly observing and paying attention to things people surrounding them (models) do and end up imitating them.
+Children grow slowly observing and paying attention to what people surrounding them (models) do and imitate them.
 The human memory is thought to reflect the working functionalities of the computer.
 It processes the information.
 The whole process of information processing flows as follows; sensory memory involves sensing of information and holding temporarily.
-Selection attention is where the learner chooses which information to process ignoring the rest (Talyzina, 1981).
+In selection attention, the learner chooses which information to process, ignoring the rest (Talyzina, 1981).
 Pattern recognition is the recognition and familiarization of the information.
 Short-term memory is where data is stored temporarily for a response or further processing.
-Rehearsal and chunking- is repeating and collecting both ideas and numbers to initiate the encoding process.
+Rehearsal and chunking- repeating and collecting both ideas and numbers to initiate the encoding process.
 Encoding is the memorization of information about ideas and concepts.
 Long-term memory (permanent storehouse of data) and finally retrieval.
 Information is retrieved for understanding purposes.

 References